-In the algorithm for each test, we used SortalGI plugin to set up the two or three rules.
-Then, we generated five different shapes by different sequences of transformations.
-We then extracted the outlines of the five final shapes as the five building outline options.
-(Fig. 0 (ii) (ii)) Then, the clean building outlines were ready to be modelled in the next step.
+In the algorithm for each test, we set up the two or three rules.
+In order to simulate a competitive or collaborative design environment, three tests have been produced as samples for three people engaging with the same design task.
+Each test follows a set of predefined transformation rules generating five different results by different sequences of transformations.
+We then extracted the outlines of the final shapes as the five floorplan options.
+(Fig. 0 (ii) (ii))to be used as base for modeling the three-dimensional building .